Ontario New Democratic Party: Origins as the Ontario CCF

 The NDP's predecessor, the Co-operative Commonwealth Federation (CCF), was a democratic socialist political party, founded in 1932.
 The Ontario CCF in turn was indirectly the successor to the 1919–23 United Farmers of Ontario–Labour coalition that formed the government in Ontario under Ernest C. Drury.

 As the Ontario Co-operative Commonwealth Federation (Ontario Section) under Ted Jolliffe as their first leader, the party nearly won the 1943 provincial election, winning 34 seats and forming the official opposition for the first time.
 Two-years later, they would be reduced to 8 seats.
 The final glory for the Ontario CCF came in the 1948 provincial election, when party elected 21 MPPs, and again formed the official opposition.
 They were even able to defeat Premier George A. Drew in his own constituency, when the CCF's Bill Temple won in High Park, even though the Progressive Conservative Party of Ontario won another majority government.
-The breaking point for the Ontario CCF came in 1951.
-They were reduced to two MPP's in that year's provincial election, and never really recovered.
+In 1951, the Ontario CCF was reduced to two MPP's in that year's provincial election.
 In the two remaining elections while it existed, the party never had more than five members in the legislature.
 Jolliffe resigned as leader in 1953.